How much is your happiness worth to you?

 For a reference point, see the below graph, provided by Thumbtack.com, showing average cost for a counseling session in Baltimore.

-Cash, check and all major credit cards accepted for payment.
-Digital payments can be made via PayPal, Google, and Venmo.
+Cash, check and all major credit cards (including HSA cards) are accepted for payment.
+Digital payments can also be made via PayPal or Google.
 To make a payment with your credit card, click Pay Now.
 You’ll be taken to a secure website where you can enter your credit card information.

 Advance payments will be refunded in full for appointments cancelled 24 hours before the start of the appointment.

 After using any of the above services to pay your fees, that service may send you receipts for payment by email or text message.
 These receipts will include our business name, and would indicate that you have paid for a therapy session.
 It is possible the receipt may be sent automatically, without first asking if you wish to receive the receipt.
 We are unable to control this in many cases, and we may not be able to control which email address or phone number your receipt is sent to.
-Please consider which e-mail address or phone numbers you are using and who may have access to them.
+Please consider which e-mail address or phone numbers you are using and who may have access to them..

 Clients are required to cancel at least 24 hours before the start of their appointment.
 Clients who cancel within 24 hours of the appointment or do not show up as scheduled are required to pay the full session fee.